Vetii/dotfiles/README.md

 dot configuration files of various kinds (vim, fish shell, tmux...)

 ## Install

-Use `ln -s` to link the files in this directory to the places where the files should be to be loaded by the respective programs:
+You can configure where your files should land in the `targets.yaml` file.
+This file is used by the `install.py` script to create appropriate links.

-Here is my setup
+Here is my setup:

 - fish: `~/.config/fish/`
 - i3: `~/.config/i3/`